GBU-yhliu/gbu-yhliu.github.io/_pages/about.md

   - /about.html
 ---

-**Yuanhao Liu** has been a special-term research fellow at the School of Computing and Information Technology, Greater Bay University, China, since 2024.
-He received his B.E. and Ph.D. degrees in Information and Communication Engineering in 2016 and 2022, respectively, both from the School of Communication Engineering at Xidian University, China.
-He also holds a joint Ph.D. in Computer Science, awarded in Nov.
-2022 by the Laboratoire Informatique d’Avignon, Université d’Avignon, France.
+**Yuanhao Liu** has been a Special-Term Research Fellow at the School of Computing and Information Technology, Great Bay University, Dongguan, China, since 2024.
+He conducts research at the Optical Information and Communication Lab (OICL), which is led by **Optica Fellow Prof. Ning Deng**.

+He obtained his B.E. degree in 2016 and Ph.D. degree in 2022, both in Information and Communication Engineering, from the School of Telecommunications Engineering, Xidian University, China.
+In November 2022, he was awarded a joint Ph.D. in Computer Science (Informatique, EB 536) from the Centre d'Enseignement, de Recherche et d'Ingénierie - Laboratoire d'Informatique d'Avignon (CERI-LIA), Université d’Avignon, France.

 Dr. Liu is a Member of IEEE.
-His research focuses on **resilient optical network scheduling**, **optical interconnects for AI computing centers**, etc. He has authored more than 20 high-quality journal and conference papers in leading venues.
-He has served as a reviewer for several journals and conferences.
-He has also served as a TPC member for the 2026 IEEE Globecom and the 2025/2026 IEEE ISCC.
+His primary research areas include resilient optical network scheduling, optical interconnects for AI computing datacenters, etc. He has published more than 20 high-quality papers in prestigious journals and flagship conferences.
+Additionally, he is an active reviewer for multiple top-tier academic journals and has served on the Technical Program Committee (TPC) for a number of international conferences.

 ## Research Interests

 - Resilient optical network scheduling (disaster failure protection, p-cycle protection, switch/link failure protection in AI computing clusters)
-- Inter-/Intra-Datacenter optical Networks
+- Inter-/Intra-Datacenter optical Networks (including AI computing optical networks)
 - Space-Air-Ground Integrated Networks (SAGIN)
 - Underwater Optical Wireless Networks (UOWN)
 - Service Function Chain (SFC) provisioning and Virtualized Network Function (VNF) placement